 5. How do I get a permit?

 Hunters can purchase DMAP harvest permits at any license-issuing agent or The Outdoors Shop.
 No DMAP harvest permits will be issued by mail.
-A hunter will need either a coupon from a landowner or know the DMAP unit number for public land when he or she purchases a DMAP permit.
+A hunter will need either a coupon from a landowner or know the DMAP unit number when he or she purchases a DMAP permit.

 6. What happens if I mail my coupon to the PGC?

 Your coupon will be returned to you.
 You will need to go to any license-issuing agent or The Outdoors Shop, to purchase DMAP permits.